PORTALSURFER/HexToolsRenoise/README.md

 - **Merge Instruments**: Merge multiple instruments into one, reassigning pattern references
 - **Remap Instruments**: Remap pattern instrument references to a new instrument, with optional deletion of old instruments
 - **Remap Selected Notes**: Remap selected notes to the currently selected instrument
+- **Render Selection to Instrument Sample**: Render the current pattern selection to a new sample in the selected instrument (accumulation mode)

 ### **Note Velocity Tools**
 - **Increase/Decrease Velocity**: Adjust velocity of selected notes by 10 or by 1 for fine adjustment